-Ayurvedic aphrodisiacs are just one of the hidden but valuable parts of the Ayurvedic treasure house of healing.
-Here we’ll look at Ayurvedic aphrodisiacs along with the top herbs and foods for libido and sexual health.
+Ayurvedic aphrodisiacs are just one of the hidden but valuable parts of the Ayurvedic treasures of healing.
+Here we’ll look at Ayurvedic aphrodisiacs along with the top herbs and foods to improve libido and sexual health.
 More specifically, we’ll look at delicious aphrodisiac foods that have been used traditionally in Ayurveda, as well as scientifically tested foods and herbs for increasing libido in both males and females.

-The term aphrodisiac is derived from the name Aphrodite, the Greek goddess of love, fruitfulness and beauty.
-An aphrodisiac is a food or herb that arouses sexual desire, induces venereal desire and increases pleasure and performance.
+The term aphrodisiac is derived from the name Aphrodite, the Greek goddess of love, fruitfulness, and beauty.
+An aphrodisiac is a food or herb that arouses sexual and venereal desire, and increases pleasure as well as performance.

 According to Ayurveda, aphrodisiacs are of two types.
 Some of them promote a qualitative increase of sexual drive (Vajeekarana) and some of them promote quantitative increase in the quality and expulsion of the semen (Vrishya).

 Ayurveda says that if a particular food is continued for a prolonged period of time as a habit, it decreases the sperm count gradually.
-In the case of tobacco, areca nut (betel nut), bitter gourd, guggulu (Commiphora mukul) and alcohol, when these are taken in a small quantity, they act as stimulants.
-If they are taken excessively however, they decrease the sexual libido or reduce the sperm count.
-These substances possess dryness, lightness, hardness, a toxic nature, deep penetration, induce sleep (sedative) and have narcotic properties.
+In the case of tobacco, areca nut (betel nut), bitter gourd, guggulu (Commiphora mukul), and alcohol, when these are taken in a small quantity, they act as stimulants.
+If they are taken excessively, they tend to decrease libido and the sperm count.
+These substances possess dryness, lightness, hardness, a toxic nature, deep penetration, induce sleep (sedative), and have narcotic properties.

-Other causes of sperm reduction includes stress, night awakening and addictions, as well as some cosmetics and preservatives.
+Other causes of sperm reduction includes stress, insomnia, addictions as well as some cosmetics and preservatives.

-According to the ancient Ayurvedic sage Charaka, aphrodisiac therapy creates the potentiality for an offspring for the maintenance of the continuity of the lineage, causes instantaneous sexual excitation, increases uninterrupted sexual strength ‘like that of a strong horse’ and enhances one’s attractiveness.
+According to the ancient Ayurvedic sage Charaka, aphrodisiac therapy create the potential for an offspring, causes instantaneous sexual excitation, increases uninterrupted sexual strength ‘like that of a strong horse’, and enhances one’s attractiveness.

 This therapy nourishes the tissue elements (Dhatu) by which even in old age, one does not get seminal debility or deficiency.
-It enables one to earn respect from people by virtue of having procreated several children.
-It also brings longevity, beauty, strength and nourishment.1
+It also brings longevity, beauty, strength, and nourishment.1

 Some of the pharmacologically tested herbs which claim to be the best aphrodisiacs for both males and females are tuberous roots of safed musli (Chlorophytum borivilianum), white ginger (Mondia whitei), puncture vine (Tribulus terrestris), saffron (Crocus sativus), dried kernel of seeds of nutmeg (Myristica fragrans), pollen of date palm (Phoenix dactylifera), maca (Lepidium meyenii), Thai black ginger (Kaempferia parviflora), tongkat ali (Eurycoma longifolia), marzeh khuzestani (Satureja khuzestanica), panax ginseng, yohimbe (Pausinystalia yohimbe), zoapatle (Montanoa tomentosa), seed extract of sea almond (Terminalia catappa) and white sapote (Casimiroa edulis), and spreading hedyotis herb (Turnera diffusa).
-These herbs are scientifically effective, have no known health risks while still helping to boost sex drive.2
+These herbs are scientifically effective, have no known health risks, and help to boost sex drive.2

 1. To Promote Sperm And Semen Production (Shukra utpadaka or Janana)